-On the face of it, Peer-to-Peer Learning is a very simple process:
+On the face of it, Peer-to-Peer Networking is a very simple process:

 This simple practice when expanded to scale out to the entire organization has profound implications for the organization’s ability to learn.
-For one client in Europe with ca. 3000 employees for instance, Ensemble Enabler has been able to roll out a Peer-to-Peer Learning program that has involved almost 2/3rds of the company’s employees.
+For one client in Europe with ca. 3,000 employees for instance, Ensemble Enabler has been able to roll out a Peer-to-Peer Networking program that has involved almost 2/3rds of the company’s employees.

 Example: If an employee does 12 Peer-to-Peer sessions a year with 3 other participants in each session, there is a possibility that they will have 36 different learning partners throughout the year.

-Thirdly, Peer-to-Peer Learning provides useful feedback loops to the organization.
-At the end of each Peer-to-Peer Learning session, participants are asked as a group to reflect on what they have just learned and provide suggestions on what the organization could do to improve given the topic just discussed.
+Thirdly, Peer-to-Peer Networking provides useful feedback loops to the organization.
+At the end of each Peer-to-Peer Networking session, participants are asked as a group to reflect on what they have just learned and provide suggestions on what the organization could do to improve given the topic just discussed.

 These included improvements in manufacturing processes, management practices, project management and office efficiency.
 These types of feedback loops allow knowledge and insight to overcome internal organizational barriers that sometimes prevent such improvement suggestions from being voiced and heard.

-In short, Peer-to-Peer Learning provides a fundamental building block for constructing a learning organization!
+In short, Peer-to-Peer Networking provides a fundamental building block for constructing a learning organization!

 Enable your organization to use the power of networks to identify sustainable business solutions with speed and effectiveness: Network Leadership - Intentional Collaboration -Network Mindset